the-isf-academy/making-with-code-zola/site/content/courses/cs10/unitXX/project/_index.md

 ## [4] Sucess Claims

 Successful computer scientists should be able to make the following claims:
-- I can thoughtfully plan a large computer science project.
+- I can thoughtfully architect a large computer science project.
+  - I can use descriptive names for variables, functions, properties, methods, classes, and files
+  - I can add comments that explain the purpose of each function, method, and class
+  - I can document my code in the README.md
+- I can turn pseudocode and flow-charts into working code
+  - I use flow control, loops, functions, and methods effectively
+  - I can use terminal menus where appropriate
+  - I can write user interactions that make sense to the user
 - I can develop my project iteratively over time
   - I can track the development of my project by committing to Github consistently throughout my project.
   - I can systematically breakdown my project into smaller chunks
-- I can write code with readability in mind
+- I can test my project well
+  - I have tested the expected user scenarios
+  - I have tested or prevented unexpected user scenarios
-    - I can use describe names for variables, functions, and modules
+- I use classes effectively
-    - I can document my code in the README.md
+  - I can create a class
-- I can effectively use the principle of abstraction to make my code more efficient and elegant
+  - I can import and use existing classes
-    - I can write a function with at least one paramter
+  - I can write methods that use parameters and return statements
-    - I can use manipulate control flow with conditionals
+- I can separate back-end functionality from front-end functionality
+  - I can keep all print statements and inputs in my view class
-    - I can use loops to repeat commands
+  - I can keep all logic in my driver file
-- I can effictively use the principle of decomposition to make my code more efficient and elegant
+  - I can use the game class to store the relevant data points
-    - I can write functions to be used in different scenarios
-    - I can write modules for different aspects of my project

 **Keep the success claims in mind when coding your project and self-assessing yourself.**